Multi-sectoral waterdemand and regions of water shortage in Germany (WatDEMAND)

 Recent extremely dry summers have been posing new challenges for the water supply in some German regions (Chris Weiher on Unsplash.com)

 Climate change has arrived in Germany and poses new challenges for water suppliers.
-WatDEMAND analyses what impact climate change will have on water demand in Germany and where new regions of water shortage might emerge.
+WatDEMAND analysed which impacts climate change will have on water demand in Germany and where new regions of water shortage might emerge.

-WatDEMAND stands for Multi-sectoral Water Demand Scenarios for Germany and Estimation of Future Regions with Increasing Water Scarcity and is, like for example VERTIKAL and the soon to be launched ResilJetzt!, part of the DVGW research program "Zukunft Wasser".
+WatDEMAND stands for Multi-sectoral Water Demand Scenarios for Germany and Estimation of Future Regions with Increasing Water Scarcity and is, like for example Vertikal and ResilJetzt!, part of the DVGW research program "Zukunft Wasser".

-In WatDEMAND, water demand in Germany is forecast until the end of the 21st century.
-For that, water demand is divided into the sectors households (IWW), industry (TZW) and agriculture (UHOH) to increase the detail of the results.
-For all sectors, the status quo is mapped first, before future scenarios are calculated using various methods.
-Depending on the sector, different data are available, which is why the methodology varies considerably:
+In WatDEMAND a top-down-approach was used to forecastwater demand in Germany until the end of the 21st century.
+For that, water demand was divided into the sectors households (IWW), industry (TZW) and agriculture (UHOH) to increase the detail of the results.
+For all sectors, the status quo was mapped first, before future scenarios were calculated using various methods.
+The applied methodology had to be adjusted to data availability for the different sectors, resulting in the following three approaches:

 • For municipal water demand, a broad data base exists and its influencing factors are well researched.
 The largest influence is population size, for which forecasts have been published, which served as one of the key factors in determining future municipal water demand.

 • Agricultural water demand is particularly shaped by the irrigation needs of crops.
-UHOH has a model that it will use to calculate this for two exemplary crops.
-The result can be used to approximate the total agricultural water demand.
+UHOH has developed a model to calculate this for two exemplary crops.
+The results were used to approximate the total agricultural water demand.

 Back